-First of all let’s talk a little about networking theory.
-Well basically all you need to do is to connect two or more computers in same network.
+Foremost, let’s talk a little about networking theory.
+Well, basically all you need to do is to connect two or more computers in the same network.
 One of them is a server and the rest are clients.
-Clients connect to server and generate some actions while players play a game.
+Clients connect to a server and generate some actions while players play a game.
 All you need to do is to synchronize those actions with all connected clients so that any player can see what other players do.

 Sounds easy?
-Well actually not so easy at all in real practice.
-First of all you need to choose which protocol to use – TCP or UDP.
+Well, actually not so easy at all in real practice.
+First, you need to choose which protocol to use – TCP or UDP.

 TCP (Transmission Control Protocol) - all connections are reliable and ordered.
 All data guaranteed to arrive in the right order.
 You can just send some information and do not worry about it anymore.